 Are you wondering if it’s possible to pedal backwards on a recumbent or other exercise bike?
 You’re not alone.
 I did some research and here is the answer.

-Pedaling backwards on a exercise bikes is possible and even has some positive benefits for your body.
+Pedaling backwards on an exercise bike is possible and even has some positive benefits for your body.
 Pedaling backwards has benefits like better quadriceps activation, higher calorie use and putting less pressure on your knees.
 Mechanically it’s not a problem and won’t damage your bike.

-Can you pedal backwards on a recumbent bike?
+Can you pedal backwards on a stationary bike?

 Of course you can but the underlying question for most people will be if it’s potentially damaging to your exercise bike or even potentially hurtful to yourself.
 Those are two different questions and I’ll handle them separately.
 First let’s look at the mechanical aspect.

-To understand if you can pedal backwards on a recumbent bike, without damaging the machine, it’s good to understand how recumbent and exercise bikes work.
+To understand if you can pedal backwards on an exercise bike, without damaging the machine, it’s good to understand how recumbent and exercise bikes work.